MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementMicrosoftTunnelSite.md

   - `[RoutesInclude <String[]>]`: The routes that will be routed by the server.
 This property is going to be deprecated with the option of using the new property, 'RouteIncludes'.
   - `[SplitDns <String[]>]`: The domains that will be resolved using the provided dns servers

-MICROSOFTTUNNELSERVERS <IMicrosoftGraphMicrosoftTunnelServer\[]>: A list of MicrosoftTunnelServers that are registered to this MicrosoftTunnelSite
+`MICROSOFTTUNNELSERVERS <IMicrosoftGraphMicrosoftTunnelServer[]>`: A list of MicrosoftTunnelServers that are registered to this MicrosoftTunnelSite
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AgentImageDigest <String>]`: The digest of the current agent image running on this server
   - `[DisplayName <String>]`: The display name for the server.
 This property is required when a server is created and cannot be cleared during updates.
   - `[LastCheckinDateTime <DateTime?>]`: Indicates when the server last checked in